Paritybitz/Paritybitz/README.md

 - 🔭 My current focus is on AI/ML!
 - 🌱 I am currently working on
-  - Financial Sentiment Analysis
+  - Internship at NDi
-  - a CV-based Fitness App called BEIGHT!
+  - Playing with AI tools
 - ⚡ Excited about exploring Algorithms!

 <br>